snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 # Salesforce Knowledge Microsoft Graph connector

 The Salesforce Knowledge Graph connector allows your organization to index articles from Salesforce Knowledge.
-After you configure the connector, end users can search for this in Microsoft Copilot and from any Microsoft Search client.
+After you configure the connector, end users can search for Knowledge articles from Salesforce in Microsoft Copilot and from any Microsoft Search client.

 This documentation is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Salesforce Knowledge Graph connector.